gourab-arko100/researchflow/README.md

 per cold start on Vercel's default serverless runtime — it still helps against casual abuse within a warm instance, but isn't a hard guarantee at scale.
 See the Security section above.

+**Static generation caveat**: `app/demo/page.tsx` and `app/demo/document/[id]/page.tsx` both export `const dynamic = "force-dynamic"`.
+Without it, Next.js tries to statically prerender these pages at *build* time — but they hit the live database on every load (checking whether the demo workspace exists yet, self-seeding if not), which has no meaningful behavior during a build and previously caused the production build itself to fail with a Prisma connection error.
+Any future page that reads from the database without an auth check ahead of it (which otherwise forces dynamic rendering automatically, via Clerk's use of cookies) needs the same treatment.

 ## Future improvements